line/promgen/README.md

 ```

 When you run the Promgen app, a log is created with a random password.
 In this example, the password is "abcdefg..."

+If you restart Promgen, password changes.
+So, you need to modify alertmanager.yml and restart Alertmanager.

 ```
 PASSWORD: abcdefg...